miozilla/azmlaml/README.md

 ## Objective
 To streamline and simplify the process of building, training, and optimizing machine learning models.
-Try multiple algorithms and parameters to train multiple models, and identify the best one for your data.
+Try multiple algorithms and parameters to train multiple models, and identify the best one for the data.
 Train a model that predicts the number of bicycle rentals that should be expected on a given day, based on seasonal and meteorological features.

 ## Features